txtatech/d2r-buff/README.md

 - Adjust the sleep duration in the `time.sleep()` function inside the while loop to control the interval between each iteration of key press checks.

 - You can update the `VK_CODES` dictionary to map different special keys to their corresponding virtual key codes if needed.

+Copyrights
+Diablo II and Diablo II: Resurrected are copyrighted by Blizzard Entertainment, Inc. All rights reserved.
+Diablo II, Diablo II: Resurrected and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.
+All trademarks referenced here are the properties of their respective owners.

+Note: For the sake of convenience some text files and dc6 image files that gomule requires are provided in the resources directory.
+These files are part of the Diablo II game series and are copyrighted by Blizzard Entertainment.
+They are provided only to save you the trouble of extracting them from the Diablo II game files.
+If you did not purchase a copy of Diablo II and Diablo II: Resurrected be advised that you may not have perimission to use these files.

+This project and its maintainers are not associated with or endorsed by Blizzard Entertainment, Inc.